open-telemetry/semantic-conventions/docs/database/hbase.md

 It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.
 This attribute has stability level RELEASE CANDIDATE.

 **[3]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

 A single database query may involve multiple operations.
-If the operation name is parsed from the query text, it SHOULD only be captured for queries that contain a single operation or when the operation name describing the whole query is available by other means (such as SQL comments).
+If the operation name is parsed from the query text, it SHOULD only be captured for queries that contain a single operation or when the operation name describing the whole query is available by other means.

 For batch operations, if the individual operations are known to have the same operation name then that operation name SHOULD be used prepended by `BATCH `, otherwise `db.operation.name` SHOULD be `BATCH` or some other database system specific term if more applicable.

 This attribute has stability level RELEASE CANDIDATE.

 **[4]:** The status code returned by the database.
 Usually it represents an error code, but may also represent partial success, warning, or differentiate between various types of successful outcomes.